 The directors anticipate that the adoption of these Standards and Interpretations in future periods will have no material impact on the financial statements of the Bank's in the period of initial application.
-The adoption of these standards and interpretations has not resulted in changes to the Bank's accounting policies and has not affected the amounts reported for the current or prior periods except for IFRS 9: Financial Instruments 9.
-IFRS 9 introduces new requirements for the classification and measurement of financial assets, new criteria for amortised cost measurement, a new measurement category - fair value through other comprehensive income, impairment assessment only for amortised cost assets, eliminates the category available-for-sale assets, eliminates held-to-maturity assets and tainting rules, eliminates embedded derivatives in financial assets and eliminates unquoted equity investments measured at cost less impairment.
+The adoption of these standards and interpretations has not resulted in changes to the Bank's accounting policies and has not affected the amounts reported for the current or prior periods except for IFRS 9: Financial Instruments.
+IFRS 9 introduces new requirements for the classification and measurement of financial instruments.
 The management is currently assessing this standard which may have an impact on the financial statements of the Bank as described above.